Pods

 FEATURE STATE: Kubernetes v1.25 [stable]

 You should set the .spec.os.name field to either windows or linux to indicate the OS on which you want the pod to run.
 These two are the only operating systems supported for now by Kubernetes.
-In future, this list may be expanded.
+In the future, this list may be expanded.

 Pods and controllers